Marweis/OfficeDocs-SharePoint/OneDrive/block-file-types.md

 # Block syncing of specific file types

 You can prevent users from syncing specific file types when they sync their OneDrive for Business files.
+This will not prevent upload actions in the browser.

  **To block syncing of specific file types**